martindiphoorn/NextNote/3_frontend_angular.md

 ```

 So let's explain this a bit.
 In the constant routes we define the paths to our components.
-You see that the path to note contains an placeholder :id which can be used to open the note by it's id in the detail page.
+You see that the path to a single note contains an placeholder :id which can be used to open the note by it's id in the detail page.
 The last line is the default redirect if nothing is given.
 The option pathMatch tells the router that is should be an exact match with nothing else behind it.

 Next we create an import of the RouterModule by using forRoot with our routes constant.